Bay Area Hiker Links and Recommended Reading

 Snakes, Reptiles, and Amphibians

-A Field Guide to Snakes of California, by Philip R. Brown (order
+A Field Guide to Snakes of California, by Philip R. Brown.
+I have

-Western Reptiles and Amphibians, by Robert C. Stebbins (order
+Western Reptiles and Amphibians, by Robert C. Stebbins.
+A good,

 First Aid

-Wilderness First Aid, by National Outdoor Leadership School (order
+Wilderness First Aid, by National Outdoor Leadership School.
+Standard

 Geology